likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 <center><img src="scenario5/images/04cephmetrics-pools.png" style="width:1200px;" border=0/></center>

-We can also see with the CLI ceph df command how our total storage available for both clusters has decreased.
+We can also see with the CLI ceph df command how our total storage available for both clusters has decreased after we have uploaded the 3gb file from DC2 and it has got replicated to DC1.

 ```
 [root@bastion ~]# ceph --cluster dc2  df | head -3